visualizersdotnl/cookiedough/README.md

 This is an experiment I started on a slow Netbook (Intel) back in 2006, if I recall correctly, to do some really retro (demoscene) graphical effects.

+Supported platforms:
+- Win64/x64
+- OSX/x64
+- OSX/Silicon

 It shall henceforth be reffered to as 'cocktails with Kurt Bevacqua' (https://en.wikipedia.org/wiki/Kurt_Bevacqua).

-Today it runs on OSX (through various standard libraries and something called SSE2NEON) and of course on Windows, using Visual Studio 2019 or newer.
+Today it runs on OSX (through various standard libraries and something called SSE2NEON for Silicon) and of course on Windows, using Visual Studio 2019 or newer.

 For OSX there is a script in '/target/OSX' which will generate two folders in the root, one for a debug build and one for release.
 However, it's easier, certainly if you want a non-XCode debugger, to use Visual Studio Code.
 Install the